|Title:||Python Language Governance|

 Core team membership acknowledges sustained and valuable efforts that align well with the philosophy and the goals of the Python project.

-It is granted by receiving at least two-thirds positive votes in a core team vote and no veto by the steering council.
+It is granted by receiving at least two-thirds positive votes in a core team vote that is open for one week and with no veto by the steering council.

 Core team members are always looking for promising contributors, teaching them how the project is managed, and submitting their names to the core team's vote when they're ready.